2018 Show Information

-New this year, attendees can get their hands dirty and have the chance to work on a fun project that they get to take home with them.
+Attendees can get their hands dirty and have the chance to work on a fun project that they get to take home with them.
 The FREE workshops will be taking place on both Fridays of the show.
-Learn from the experts, test new products in our new workshop space hosted by local and celebrity designers and crafters including one of New York’s most influential designers, Tyler Wisler on March 10!
+Learn from the experts, test new products in our new workshop space hosted by local and celebrity designers and crafters.
 Workshops are free and all supplies are provided.
 Seating is limited for each workshop.

-- Participants will learn how to make their very own rustic wood picture frame.
+Workshop #2 - Participants will learn how to make their very own rustic wood picture frame.
 Made from 100% reclaimed wood, the frame is sized to fit a 8x10 photo and will be built with the capability to be free standing.
 Participants will also have the option to personalize their frame in a fun and creative way.
-Friday, March 3rd and Friday, March 10th at 3:00 pm.

-- Open up your favorite beer or soda with a reclaimed wood bottle opener!
+Workshop #3 - Open up your favorite beer or soda with a reclaimed wood bottle opener!
 Don't worry about the caps, it'll catch and store them for disposal later.
 Participants will be able to customize the holders as well.
-Friday, March 3rd and Friday, March 10th at 11:00 am.

 Melissa A. Swiatek- Odien is the owner and founder of DIY BFLO.
 She is a mixed media artist who loves to reuse and re-purpose old items and has a tendency to think that everything is an art material.
 A Western New Yorker all her life, she grew up in Amherst, went to school at Buffalo State and the University at Buffalo and currently resides in Tonawanda.
 She has enjoyed watching the city's resurgence and never tires of exploring the region's many gems.
 Her experiences as student of Fine Arts and Art History inspired her to found DIY BFLO.
 When she's not busy with a DIY project, she enjoys gardening, rollerskating and spending time with her dogs.